solaeus/dust/README.md

 compliant through type "unification".
 In practice, that means that the compiler knows more about your code and the VM knows less.
-In some cases it requires extra syntax but the result is better errors from the compiler, better performance at runtime, functions that behave as expected and programs that validate their input and are guaranteed to produce their inteded output.
+In some cases it requires extra syntax but the result is better errors from the compiler, better performance at runtime, functions that behave as expected and programs that validate their input and are guaranteed to produce their intended output.

-Because Dust is runs in a VM, it is able to go beyond the Rust type system that inspired it.
+Because Dust runs in a VM, it is able to go beyond the Rust type system that inspired it.
+Effects, a type-adjacent concept not found in Rust, define which side effects a function is allowed to perform.
-Effects, a type-adjacent concept not present in Rust, are able to mark which side effects a function is allowed to perform.
 For example, the `Fs` effect indicates that a function can access the filesystem, so a function with the `!Fs` effect bound will fail to compile if the function touches anything on-disk.
 Effects allow the user to make guarantees about individual functions or entire Dust programs.

 Rust values, including functions, can be passed to the VM as program inputs.
 Rust code could theoretically do anything, so Rust functions passed as input values automatically have effects like `Fs`, `StdIn` and `StdOut` to prevent circumventing effect bounds.
-Abritrary Rust code also carries the risk of undefined behavior via `unsafe`.
+Arbitrary Rust code also carries the risk of undefined behavior via `unsafe`.
 For this reason, Rust values can only be passed as inputs to a program.
 It is impossible to declare a Rust function as a Dust value in a library and break the effect system for downstream users.
 It is also impossible to inject unwanted inputs into a